About

 A few years back, we played against Washington C.C, from Sussex.
 The former Washington pub landlord Terry Tidey's Great time three Grandfather, Daniel Tidey, hailed from the village.
 He was the architect who built the pub pictured above way back in 1865, and indeed he also designed and built much of the Belsize Park estate, and so this is where the pub, and our club, got its name.
 The George Washington connection and emblem came a little later.

 There have been several main home grounds since the 70s and Hampstead Heath – Lyttleton Road, Alexandra Palace, and then North Middlesex ground near Winchmore Hill, where the club has played home games from around 2004 through to about 2021.
 More recently we've moved next door to Hornsey Cricket Club.
 The club has a regular fixture list, comprising around 25 matches per season, weather permitting.
 As is the way with social cricket, opponents come and go but we also have a large list of regular fixtures.
 Games are often set up through a chance meeting, acquaintance or the Club Cricket Conference, but then lost a few seasons later due to fixture list conflicts.
-Long time opponents Pacific CC, who were based on the old record company, The Hollybush CC, who we've scalped several players from over the years, and Follies Farm and Vagabonds in Surrey.
-We met the lads from Follies on one or our international tours and have played them ever since.
+Sometimes we meet opposition on tour and form a bond, as with Follies Farm Old Spots, who we met in Croatia, or Rowledge from Hampshire, whom we encountered in Ibiza.
+Currently the internet, and particularly sites like the fixture list.org have been a rich source of new opponents.

 The lion's share of stories and infamous Washington events come from overseas tours, this being a long tradition of the club.
 In the 90s there were some ambitious long haul tours, taking in Australia, New Zealand and South Africa, where games were played at some fairly prestigious grounds.
-In the noughties and 2010's, aside from the Thailand adventure, tours have tended to be end of season short-hall trips to places like Malta, Corfu, Cyprus, Spain and The Balearic's, Slovenia and Croatia, Holland and Portugal.
+Since then, the Thailand adventure aside, tours have tended to be end of season short-haul trips to European destinations.
+In recent years we have visited Malta, Corfu, Cyprus, Spain and The Balearic's, Slovenia and Croatia, Holland and Portugal.
 All these tours have been successful, if not necessarily in cricketing terms, most definitely in terms of entrenching our reputation as an inclusive and partner / family friendly social club.
-Attendance for our recent tours has been growing wonderfully well.

 There are too many amazing former and current club members to mention every contribution here, but just two more – Jimmy Wood who developed our original club.org website (thanks!), and life member Kit Cooper who designed all our earlier logo versions, this being the basis for the current, and what we hope will be the long term logo (thanks again!).

 The club has no physical assets, aside from an assortment of old and new cricket kit that we lug around from game to game.
-The true value of the club, are the people who turn out to play and socialise and tour together, and in particular those that put their hand up to help keep the club ticking over.
-The club's sponsors, long time supporters, partners and families, who after all allow us to indulge our habit of playing this wonderful game, make the Washington Cricket Club what it is today...
+The club's true assets are the people who turn out to play and socialise and tour together, and in particular those that put their hand up to help keep the club ticking over.
+The club's sponsors, long time supporters, partners and families, who after all allow us to indulge our habit of playing this wonderful game, make the Washington Cricket Club what it is today.

 Come and join us.